Coronavirus shockwave rocks airplane manufacturers, suppliers | Malay Mail

 Industry executives said the biggest source of alarm was the global supply chain of thousands of suppliers who would be severely hurt by abrupt stop-start movements in plane output.
 Many are already severely stressed by the year-long 737 MAX grounding.

-The International Association of Machinists and Aerospace Workers on Monday said in a letter to Congress that more than 500,000 US aerospace production jobs could be in jeopardy and called for a relief package that included provisions to protect against layoffs.
+The International Association of Machinists and Aerospace Workers yesterday said in a letter to Congress that more than 500,000 US aerospace production jobs could be in jeopardy and called for a relief package that included provisions to protect against layoffs.

 Engine maker GE Aviation announced plans to cut its US workforce by around 10 per cent, according to a letter to staff.

-GE's aviation unit employed about 52,000 people globally as of 2019, with about half of them working in the United States.

-Montreal-based training specialist CAE Inc has temporarily closed three commercial aviation training centres and is laying off 465 manufacturing workers and slashing executive salaries and capital spending to contain costs.
+Montreal-based training specialist CAE Inc is laying off 465 manufacturing workers and slashing executive salaries and capital spending.

 German aircraft engine maker MTU Aero Engines said it would shut output in some European plants for three weeks.

-The shutdowns are designed in part to allow for deep cleaning and the re-organisation of factory workers, who must stand further apart and avoid working in clusters, slowing output.
+The shutdowns are designed in part to allow for deep cleaning and the re-organisation of factory workers, who must avoid working in clusters, slowing output. — Reuters

-But analysts expressed doubts over the strength of future demand as the industry recovers from its worst crisis.

-A global recession combined with the possibility that corporate travel does not recover could hamper a full recovery, said Martin Hallmark, a senior vice president at Moody's Investors Service.